mannprerak2/nearby_connections/README.md

 **Location/GPS service must be turned on** or devices may disconnect more often, some devices may disconnect immediately.

-For convinience this library provides methods to check and enable location
+For convenience this library provides methods to check and enable location
 ```dart
 bool b = await Nearby().checkLocationEnabled();